Justice Department Shares Details of Case Against TikTok

-Because while there’s been much speculation about TikTok sharing U.S. user data with its Chinese parent company, and potentially seeding pro-China stories (and censoring anti-China narratives), TikTok itself has denied all claims, and there’s seemingly no evidence to prove that any such misuse has occurred.
+Because while there’s been much speculation about TikTok sharing U.S. user data with its Chinese parent company, and potentially seeding pro-China stories (and censoring anti-China narratives), TikTok itself has denied all claims.
+To date, there’s seemingly been no evidence to prove that any such misuse has occurred.

 Or is there?